roopksaini/itwin-cli-manual/docs/user-stories/imodel-populate-data.md

 ## Scenario

-As a user, I want to populate an iModel with design data to manage and synchronize project files.
+As a user, I want to populate an iModel with design data.

 ## Steps

 1. **Create an iTwin**: Start by creating a new iTwin.
 2. **Create an iModel**: Create an iModel within the iTwin.
-3. **Populate the iModel**: Synchronize design files into the iModel to start managing the project.
+3. **Populate the iModel**: Synchronize design files into the iModel to start visualizing data.

 ## Commands Used